sjnakib/portfolio-v3/specification.md

 - **Project Filtering:** An advanced filtering system could allow visitors to sort projects by technology, type, or timeline.
 - **Theme Customization:** Additional theme options beyond light/dark mode could offer more personalization.
 - **Analytics Integration:** Adding visitor analytics could provide insights into which projects attract the most attention.
-- **Interactive Timeline:** Converting the experience section to an interactive timeline could create a more engaging view of career progression.
+- **Interactive Timeline:** The experience section uses a LinkedIn-like interface with a vertical timeline showing multiple roles at the same company and academic achievements at institutions, creating an engaging and familiar view of career progression.

 ### Why This is an Effective Portfolio
 - **Fast Scanning Capability:** The layout is optimized for the "10-20 second rule" – the typical time recruiters spend on initial portfolio review.